ionic-team/ionic-docs/docs/developing/config/per-platform/index.md

 >
 <TabItem value="angular">

 :::note
 Since the config is set at runtime, you will not have access to the Platform Dependency Injection.
 Instead, you can use the underlying functions that the provider uses directly.

+See the [Angular Platform Documentation](../angular/platform) for the types of platforms you can detect.
 :::

 ```ts title="app.module.ts"